Skip to main content

 )

 The score method should return a ScoreResult object.
-The ascore method is optional and can be used to compute the asynchronously if needed.
+The ascore method is optional and can be used to compute asynchronously if needed.

 tip